ItsJettLag/eastern-province-restaurants/README.md

 ## Project Overview

-This project involves processing and analyzing establishment data in the Eastern Province of Saudi Arabia using big data tools.
-The dataset contains information on establishments' ratings, types, locations (longitude and latitude), and more.
+This project involves scraping, processing and analyzing restaurant data in the Eastern Province of Saudi Arabia, namely Jubail, Dammam, Khobar, Khafji, Qatif and Dhahran, using programming languages, APIs and big data tools.
+The dataframe contains information on 9 aspects of the establishments' ratings, reviews, establishment types, locations (longitude and latitude), address, city and services offered.
 The goal is to extract meaningful insights about commercial areas and business hubs.
+Not all fields were used or relevant in the project but I have left them all in the dataframe anyway.

 ### Objectives:
+- Scrape the Data from Maps
+- Find other sources of data
+- Ingest the Data and bring all datasets to a common format with common fields
-- Clean and preprocess the dataset.
+- Clean and preprocess the data and create a unified dataframe
 - Perform data transformation and analysis to extract insights based on types of businesses, ratings, and locations.
+This was done on Databricks using Sparks SQL engine
 - Conduct geospatial clustering using latitude and longitude to identify high-density business areas.
 - Deploy the pipeline on Databricks and store the processed data in AWS S3 for scalability and accessibility.